startxfr/libre/docs/user-guides/run-training.md

 ## Start lab

-The 0 environement is reserved to the instructor.
+The 0 environment is reserved to the instructor.
 You must connect to the you workstation in order to execute lab tasks.
 You can pass a lab number (based on the section index in course book) or a lab name (as referenced in course book) to manage lab context.